chenyixinabel/CompoundEyes/README.md

 2. Color coherence.

 The combination of these two has been proved to have the highest accuracy in all the combinations of two extractors.

 As the master branch, feature computations in this branch are parallelized.

-These feature extractors run in parallel, whose computations of features could also take up one or more threads.

 ## Build the project